ionicfirebaseapp/getwidget/README.md

 Forum [Support and discussion ](https://forum.getflutter.dev)

 ## Features
-We this beta release we going to lunch this libraries with Following component :
+In this beta release we are going to launch the library with following components :

  #### Button  |  Badge |  Avatar |  Image |  Card |  Carousel |  Tile |  Tab |  Typography